PLPAcademy/day-3-assignment-Evaloise/README.md

 C) Update your PATH
 D) Run Dart Doctor

-1. B) Download the Dart SDK
+    1. ANSWER B) Download the Dart SDK

 2. Which command verifies the Dart installation on macOS?